Resources

 Our seating, beds and mattress range for care facilities.

-Today we are shining a spotlight on our Ireland Country Manager, Des.
-He shares some insights into his role, what motivates him, and how Accora’s values shape the way he works.
+Today we are shining a spotlight on our Ireland Customer Care Manager, Diana.
+She shares some insights into her role, what motivates her, and how Accora’s values shape the way she works.